vitejs/vite/docs/guide/env-and-mode.md

 An env file for a specific mode (e.g. `.env.production`) will take higher priority than a generic one (e.g. `.env`).

-In addition, environment variables that already exist when vite is executed have the highest priority and will not be overwritten by .env files.
+In addition, environment variables that already exist when Vite is executed have the highest priority and will not be overwritten by `.env` files.

 .env files are loaded at the start of vite.
 Restart the service after making changes.
 :::